Updated June 8, 2021

 Visuals, statistics, and independent research are persuasive.

-We process visual input 60,000 times faster than text.
+We process visual input 60,000 times faster (external link) than text.

 Use graphics and third-party evidence to support your argument.

 The principle of reciprocity (external link) states that we feel compelled to repay what we have received from others.

 We see this aspect of social psychology at work every day from companies and people who are trying to win us over.

 Have you ever felt a bit obligated to buy a product at your favorite grocery store after someone gave you a free sample?